hashicorp/consul/website/source/docs/internals/consensus.html.markdown

 page_title: "Consensus Protocol"
 sidebar_current: "docs-internals-consensus"
 description: |-
   Consul uses a consensus protocol to provide Consistency as defined by CAP.
 The consensus protocol is based on Raft: In search of an Understandable Consensus Algorithm.
-For a visual explanation of Raft, see the the Secret Lives of Data.
+For a visual explanation of Raft, see The Secret Lives of Data.
 ---

 # Consensus Protocol